elastic/testing-genai-applications/07-eval/README.md

 evaluator would not.
 That said, we can still improve without putting a human in the loop.

-[Phoenix Evals][phoenix-evals] uses the LLM-as-a-judge pattern to evaluate responses from the LLM you use in your application.
-Considering the nuance discussed in [exercise 5](../05-test), our goal was answer relevancy and absence of hallucination.
+[Phoenix Evals][phoenix-evals] uses LLMs to evaluate responses from the LLM based on criteria you define.
+Considering the nuance discussed in [exercise 5](../05-test), our goal was answer correctly and without hallucination (factually).
 Phoenix Evals has more evaluators than these, but starting basic will cover our goals and keep costs down.

 Here's the relevant code:
 ```python